Dates and Location

 Q) How many students will compete?

-A) The number of contestants In the past five years has ranged from six to eleven students in the Blue Cross Blue Shield of Michigan NMA contest.
+A) The number of contestants In the past five years has ranged from six to eleven students in the Blue Cross Blue Shield of Michigan LDA contest.

 Q) Will late submissions be accepted?